VESTA TODAY

 A Special Vestal Candle

-Because Vesta resides in the flame, a pure amber beeswax candle that represents her flamma should be placed in a prominent position on your lararium.
+Because Vesta resides in the flame, a pure amber beeswax candle that represents her sacred flame should be placed in a prominent position on your lararium.

-Why beeswax?
-For a few reasons.
-First, beeswax was typically used for candles by the ancients.
-Second, burning beeswax releases negative ions into the air, which in turn purifies the air - and Vesta is a purifying spirit.
+Beeswax candles are preferable.
+This is because beeswax was typically used for candles by the ancients.
+Also, burning beeswax releases negative ions into the air, which in turn purifies the air.
+And Vesta is a purifying spirit.

-Alternatively, round salted-flour sacred wafers (which the Vestals used to make for offerings and rituals) can be created by mixing flour, salt and water and baking in the oven for a few moments.
+You can also use the same kind of salted-flour wafers that the Vestals used to use for offerings and rituals.
+These can be created by mixing flour, salt and water and baking in the oven for a few moments.
 These wafers can be passed – cleanly and safely – over the flame as an offering to Vesta.

 A libation is a liquid offering.
 The decision of whether to make an offering or a libation is a matter of personal choice.
 Both the ancients, and people today, do both.
 The Vestals would have used one, the other, or both in a particular way for each particular purpose or ritual.

-In antiquity, a libation of olive oil, milk or wine was sprinkled into the sacred fire in the hearth or in a candle’s flame (again, it is advised that you place the libation in a bowl: this will preserve the wax, which is important for reasons you will read about below).
+In antiquity, a libation of olive oil, milk or wine was sprinkled into the sacred fire in the hearth or in a candle’s flame.
+(Again, you may wish to place the libation in a bowl near your candle.
+This will preserve the wax, which is important for reasons you will read about below.)

 Igniting Awareness

-A simple ritual involves burning a beeswax candle in a dark, quiet room, while focusing on the sun-like glow of the flame and the fragrance of the beeswax.
+A simple ritual involves burning a beeswax candle in a dark, quiet room, while focusing on the sun-like glow (which is particularly strong with beeswax candles) of the flame and the fragrance of the beeswax.

-Since burning beeswax stimulates the pituitary gland, which in turn enhances intuition, this is a beautiful way to find greater self-awareness - and is another reason your Vesta candle should be pure beeswax.
+Since burning beeswax stimulates the pituitary gland, which enhances intuition, this is a beautiful way to find greater self-awareness - and is another reason your Vesta candle should be pure beeswax.

 Candle Reading by the Flame of Vesta